keelback-code/odd-art-history/README.md

 ### Browser Compatibility

-Browser Compatibility checks were run using [Browserling](https://www.browserling.com/)
+Browser Compatibility checks were run using [Browserling](https://www.browserling.com/) and my own computer.
+The results are:

 Firefox - &#9745;